BRAVE: Emotional Support for those affected by Domestic Abuse

 An opportunity for primary care service users, the BRAVE project is all about Building Resilience and Valuing Emotions

-Introduction by BRAVE Ambassadors
+Introduction by BRAVE Graduates

 What is BRAVE and who is it for?